ioggstream/python-course/git-101/01-git.md

 ### Exercise

-- Create a new branch named `antani`
+- Create a new branch named `foobar`
 - modify `new-file.txt` as you please
 - [open a terminal](/terminals/git), and use `git add -p` to stage the changes.
 What does it do?
 - commit the changes